100 Notable alumni of

 -

 James Ridout "Jesse" Winchester Jr. was an American-Canadian musician and songwriter.
 He was born and raised in the southern United States.
-Opposed to the Vietnam War, he moved to Canada in 1967 to avoid being drafted into the US military while the US engaged in the Vietnam War and began his career as a solo artist.
-His highest-charting recordings were of his own songs, "Yankee Lady" in 1970 and "Say What" in 1981.
-He became a Canadian citizen in 1973, gained amnesty in the U.S. in 1977 and resettled in Memphis, Tennessee in 2002.
+Opposed to the Vietnam War, he moved to Canada in 1967 to avoid the draft.
+During that time, he began his career as a solo artist.
+His highest-charting recordings were "Yankee Lady" in 1970 and "Say What" in 1981.
+He became a Canadian citizen in 1973, gained amnesty in the U.S. in 1977 and settled in Memphis, Tennessee in 2002.

 -